Deploy W&B with Kubernetes Operator

 ```

-Reference it in below configuration:
+Reference it in the following configuration:

 ```yaml theme={null}